Frank Gross Campground

 Natural Features

 Frank Gross Campground is nestled on the banks of Rock Creek in the Ed Jenkins National Recreation Area inside the Chattahoochee National Forest.
 Once you turn down Rock Creek Road, the 5 mile drive to Frank Gross Campground is breathtaking.
 Rock Creek is visible for most of the drive so it gives fisherman an opportunity to locate a good spot to fish as you travel to the campground.
+Just a few minutes past the campground is Rock Creek Lake, a small reservoir that offers boating and fishing opportunities.
 Experiencing all four seasons here in North Georgia makes camping a pleasant experience for everybody.
 During the months of October, North Georgia's trees put on a vibrant show.
 Summer's dark greens change to brilliant reds, oranges, and yellows which makes the camping atmosphere amazing.
-Thousands of visitors make the trip annualy and we hope you will as well.
+Thousands of visitors make the trip annually and we hope you will as well.

 Recreation